Epic Systems to require COVID vaccination for employees

 Required return

-Employees were required to return to the office at the Verona headquarters at least part-time starting July 19 despite complaints from some workers over the company’s attempted back-to-work mandate last August.
+Employees were required to return to the office at the Verona headquarters at least part-time starting July 19 despite complaints from some workers about the company’s attempted back-to-work mandate last August.

 The company’s current back-to-work plan requires workers to return to the office at least three days a week, Kristen Dresen, a member of Epic’s administration team, told the Wisconsin State Journal earlier this month.